cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/shell-find.rst

    Forever, or Five Years
     ----------------------

-    We haven't linked to the original haikus because they don't appear to be on *Salon*'s site any longer.
+    We haven't linked to the original haiku because they don't appear to be on *Salon*'s site any longer.
 As `Jeff Rothenberg said
     <http://www.clir.org/pubs/archives/ensuring.pdf>`__, "Digital
     information lasts forever --- or five years, whichever comes